php/php-langspec/spec/13-functions.md

 a variable can be called as a function.

-Parameters typed with *scalar-type* are accepted if they pass the type check for this [scalar type](05-types.md#scalar-types), as described below.
+Parameters typed with *scalar-type* are accepted if they pass the type check for this [scalar type](05-types.md#scalar-types), as [described below](#type-check-modes).
 Once the checks have been passed, the parameter types are always of the scalar type specified (or `NULL` if `NULL` is allowed).

 If a parameter has a type declaration, `NULL` is not accepted unless it has a default value that evaluates to `NULL`.

 The default value for a typed parameter must be of the type specified, or `NULL`, and conversion is not be performed for defaults, regardless of the mode.

+## Return typing

+If the function is defined with *return-type* declaration, the value returned by the function should be compatible with the defined type, using the same rules as for parameter type checks. `NULL` values are not allowed for typed returns.
+If the value of the [`return` statement](11-statements.md#the-return-statement) does not pass the type check, a fatal error is produced.

 ## Type check modes